Menu

 Spice has been identified as the worst drug ever, according to a number of observers.

-The Effects Of Spice
+The Effects of Spice

 It is hard to comprehend the impact until you see an all-out Spice attack.
 The user appears very drunk, but their speech is coherent and it seems like they are almost fitting.
 Besides the horrific zombie-like “attacks”, Spice has been directly linked to suicides in the prisons.